Dr. Wilfred Lus

 Jenn has been a part of the Fish Reef Project nearly from the start.
-When she discovered what the Fish Reef Project was developing, she made it her life’s work to help display the mission in a way that everyone could digest through graphic arts.
-Jenn has travelled around the world many times, speaking with locals who rely on the ocean for their survival, and has listened to their concerns over the years.
-She feels deeply connected to helping the ocean and in turn helping humanity thrive.
+When she discovered what the Fish Reef Project was developing, she made it her life’s work to help display the mission in a way that everyone could digest through her intelligent designs.
+Jenn has traveled around the world many times, speaking with locals who rely on the ocean for their survival, listening to their concerns over the years.
+She feels deeply connected to helping the ocean and, in turn, helping humanity thrive.

 Marine Asset Manager

 Andy is the owner of Blue Water Hunter Dive Shop in Santa Barbara and is also a freedive spearo.
 He is a long time volunteer for the Fish Reef Project, and has helped raise awareness via his dive shop.